 Tencent’s total revenue in2018 was US$ 11.63 Billion

-Baidu, Alibaba and Tencent had grown through aggressive investment strategy.
+Baidu, Alibaba, and Tencent had grown through aggressive investment strategies.
 As Baidu retreated, the two others have been into a battle for O2O (online to offline) dominance in China.
-Along with the digitalization of the society, tech entrepreneurs and investors scrambled into the online-to-offline market.
-They are investing time and money, shaking their management team and searching for a strategic partnership to gain ground in China.
+Along with the digitalization of society, tech entrepreneurs and investors scrambled into the online-to-offline market.
+They are investing time and money, shaking their management team, and searching for a strategic partnership to gain ground in China.

-WeChat Pay and Alipay are two mobile payment system.
-They totally dominate the market with respectively 48% and 52% market share.
+WeChat Pay and Alipay are two mobile payment systems.
+They totally dominate the market with respectively 48% and 52% market shares.
 They are China is called a Cashless society by economists, with a majority of Chinese consumers using their phones to make payments, online and physically.
-A survey founded last year that 70 per cent of internet users don’t regard cash a daily necessity anymore.
+A survey found last year that 70 percent of internet users don’t regard cash as a daily necessity anymore.
 (Even beggars have their own paper with a QR code their QR code to scan …) The market seems to reach its maturity.
 The 2 giants are thinking of touching the international market: in Paris, we can already pay through Alipay in the Printemps shopping mall.
 Also, many small shops around tourist sites are seeking to develop mobile payment in order to attract Chinese clientele.
 Sometimes, you don’t have the choice between Alipay or WeChat Pay.
-On apps backed by Alibaba group such as EleMe, it is only possible to pay via Alipay.
+On apps backed by Alibaba groups such as EleMe, it is only possible to pay via Alipay.
 Actually the ground Alibaba is quite bigger in China.

-How to not be part of this growing consumer’s need?
+How to not be part of this growing consumer need?
 To order dinner became over these years in China a common fact.
-It is much easier for Chinese to go on food delivery apps than cooking by themselves.
+It is much easier for the Chinese to go on food delivery apps than cook by themselves.
 ELeMe (backed by Tencent) has now 40% of the market share, followed by Meituan Waimai (backed by Alibaba Group) with 34% of the market share.
-Besides to be convenient, it is almost cheaper to order through these apps than going directly to the restaurants.
+Besides being convenient, it is almost cheaper to order through these apps than go directly to restaurants.
 In order to attract most consumers and gain their engagement, EleMe and Meituan have been in a pricing war for a while, offering coupons and reductions to their users.
 They could have dinner for nothing.
-China’s O2O industry also witnessed mass consolidation and eager to find new models to better combine online and offline resources.
-“To offer the best service to partners, that’s not enough” said Wang Xing, founder of Meituan, “Our next step is helping merchants to increase the efficiencies of their business”.
+China’s O2O industry also witnessed mass consolidation and is eager to find new models to better combine online and offline resources.
+“To offer the best service to partners, that’s not enough,” said Wang Xing, founder of Meituan, “Our next step is helping merchants to increase the efficiencies of their business”.